-Amazon Echo Pop Review: A Fun and Basic Echo Speaker
+Amazon Echo Pop Review: Is This Fun & Affordable Alexa Speaker Worth It?

 In the ever-expanding universe of smart speakers, Amazon has introduced yet another contender, the Echo Pop.
 This pint-sized, semi-spherical member of the Echo family is designed to squeeze Alexa’s smarts into smaller spaces, think bedrooms, offices, or cozy corners.